oa-333/elog/README.md

         }

     private:
-        ELOG_DECLARE_FIELD_SELECTOR(SystemStateFieldSelector, sys_state);
+        ELOG_DECLARE_FIELD_SELECTOR(SystemStateFieldSelector, sys_state, ELOG_NO_EXPORT);
     };

 Important points to note:

 - The constructor should receive one parameter of type const ELogFieldSpec&, and pass it to the parent class
 - The field selector should specify the field type (in our example it is FT_TEXT which is string type)
-- in the selectField() virtual method, the system test should be passed to the receptor alongside with the field selector's type id and configured field specification
+- in the selectField() virtual method, the system state should be passed to the receptor alongside with the field selector's type id and configured field specification

 The new field selector class is being registered in the field selector global registry using the helper macro:

+    ELOG_DECLARE_FIELD_SELECTOR(SystemStateFieldSelector, sys_state, ELOG_NO_EXPORT);

+If you are developing a Windows library the needs to export the field selector, then assuming there is an import/export macro, such as MY_DLL_API, the macro should be defined as follows:

-    ELOG_DECLARE_FIELD_SELECTOR(SystemStateFieldSelector, sys_state);
+    ELOG_DECLARE_FIELD_SELECTOR(SystemStateFieldSelector, sys_state, MY_DLL_API);

 This helper macro requires a companion macro to be put in the source file (actually any source file):